-Classification and subsequent measurement of financial liabilities
+Classification and measurement of financial liabilities

-The Cell's financial liabilities comprise of derivative financial instruments, borrowings, payables and accruals.
+The Cell's financial liabilities comprise of payables and accruals and borrowings.

-Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Cell designated a financial liability at fair value through profit or loss.
+Financial liabilities are initially measured at fair value, and, where applicable, adjusted for transaction costs unless the Company designated a financial liability at fair value through profit or loss.